Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

 {\sc Theorem 2.2}. {\it For the problem of testing $H_{0}:{\mbtheta} = {\bf 0}$ against $H_{1}:{\mbtheta} \in {\cal C}\backslash \{{\bf 0}\}$, where ${\cal C}$ is either the positive orthant space ${\cal O}_{p}^{+}$ or the halfspace ${\cal H}_{p}^{*}$, the FUIT is not a Bayes test.}

 In passing, we note that the explicit forms of the Bayes tests are hardly obtained due to the difficulty of integration over restricted parameter spaces.
-Hence, for the problems of testing against restricted alternatives (1.4) we will study the Bayesian tests in terms of the non-informative priors for the nuisance parameter ${\mbSigma}$
+Hence, for the problems of testing against restricted alternatives (1.4) we will study the Bayesian tests only in terms of the non-informative prior distribution for the nuisance parameter ${\mbSigma}$

 for some measure $\nu(\cdot)$, where ${\mathcal M}$ is the set of positive definite matrices.
 First, consider the unique Haar measure in ${\mbSigma}$ over the set ${\cal M}$, i.e., $\nu({\mbSigma})={\mbSigma}$.
 Then the marginal density of ${\mXbar}_{n}$ and ${\bf S}_{n}$ is given by